fredgibbs/cedar/docs/index.md

 ### View on GitHub
-The code is available for download, cloning, forking, etc. in a [GitHub Repository](https://github.com/fredgibbs/cedar)
+The code is available for download, cloning, forking, etc. in a [GitHub Repository](https://github.com/fredgibbs/cedar).
+This project needs more contributors!

 ### Questions, Requests, Problems